Facilities available at Lyman Lake State Park.

 Store Ramada: 256 sq. ft. picnic ramada located just west of the store has 1 picnic table, a barbecue grill, and access to the nearby playground and restrooms.
 Check out time is 10 pm.
 A non-refundable reservation fee of $5.00 plus a $15 facility use fee is required.
 Day use park entrance fees are in addition to the reservation fee.

 Group reservations can be made up to one year in advance.
+A minimum of either six (6) day-use permits or six (6) basic campsites must be paid for when making the reservation.
 To make group reservations call the park directly.

 Camping Group Building: 1,128 sq. ft., fully enclosed building with two restrooms, a storage room, indoor/outdoor lighting, electrical outlets, water, a cement patio with a large barbecue grill, picnic tables, heater, evaporative cooler, fire pit, boat dock, fishing area and swimming cove.
 The area has 8 folding tables (8' long, seats 6-8 guests), 50 folding chairs and 25 padded chairs.
 There are 8 picnic tables outside on the patio of the Camping Group Building.
 The area is fenced off from the rest of the park.
 Tent camping sites: $20.00 per night, water/electric sites: $27.00 per night, or full hook up sites: $30.00 per night (water, sewer, and electric) are available for overnight camping.
 No hot water or showers are available at the building, but use of the campground showers is allowed.
 Check out time is 2 pm.
 A non-refundable reservation fee of $5.00 plus a $60 facility use fee is required.
 Day use park entrance fees are in addition to the reservation fee.
 There is a minimum requirement of 6 paid camping units per night to reserve this area.